 Or you could go extra, like me.

-I had a bag of freeze-dried strawberries lying around, which I sprinkled on top and then drizzled with zebra glaze.
-You know those white zigzag lines you see on donuts?
-That.
+I had a bag of freeze-dried strawberries lying around, which I sprinkled on top and then drizzled with a simple glaze.
+Just mix icing sugar and almond milk to get a thick paste that you can drizzle over!

 If you’re opting for donut toppings, keep this in mind